tonyflow/content-moderator-api/README.md

 The attending engineer should make sure that these clients are updated appropriately and abide by the agreed contract.

 ### Code Review
-At least one more engineer should review and approve the involved code before this being rolled out to production.
+At least one more engineer should review and approve the involved code before being rolled out to production.
 There are already some areas of improvement:
+- For now, the response produced from the Koala model is very granular, maybe we do not need such a fine-grained response, and we can aggregate these labels or keep the most significant ones.
+This can be achieved in collaboration with the ML engineers.
+- Rudimentary text cleaning e.g. removing special characters or redundant spaces
 - Rely on FastAPI decorators for bootstrapping and cleaning up the application
 - Constrain the length of messages that can be sent for classification.
-Longer messages could be accommodated by a different endpoint.
+Larger messages could be a chance for monetization.
-The endpoint could be a POST request with a request body in that case.
 - Implement an actual metrics reporter.
 Currently, we are just printing the metrics to stdout.
 These metrics should be persisted somewhere (e.g. time-series database) in order to be displayed and provide concrete insights